 What will you inspect?

 As per the American Society of Home Inspectors' Standards of Practice, I will inspect readily accessible, visually observable, installed systems and components.
 These include elements of your foundation, exterior, roof, plumbing, electrical, heating and cooling, interior, insulation and ventilation, and fireplace systems.
 I also offer radon testing, sewer line scoping, indoor air quality assessment, and infrared imaging as ancillary services.

 Do I need to be there for the inspection?

 I encourage each client to attend the inspection, but I understand you are very busy!
 An inspection takes 3-4 hours on average.
-I am more than happy to answer any questions along the way, but if you cannot be at the inspection or want to just attend towards the end for a summary, don't worry because you will receive a detailed report complete with photos within 24 hours.
+I am more than happy to answer any questions along the way, but if you cannot be at the inspection or want to just attend towards the end for a summary, don't worry because you will receive a detailed report complete with color photos within 24 hours.

 Will you look at just one or two areas I am interested in?

 Absolutely!
-I always recommend a full inspection to my clients to offer you most in-depth look at your home, but if you're only interested in a partial inspection - or even just a walk-and-talk with no written report - I'll be happy to make that happen!
+I always recommend a full inspection to my clients to offer you most in-depth look at your home, but if you're only interested in a partial inspection - or even just a walk-and-talk with no written report - I'm happy to make that happen!

 Can the property fail your inspection?